SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 At this stage, `TransactionTimestampMark` can return 21 as the **Latest begin index** and `Oracle` can then clean up the committed transactions based on this information.

-That's it, we can combine all the pieces to have fully functional implementation of Serializable Snapshot isolation.
+In conclusion, Serializable Snapshot isolation combines Snapshot isolation and serial execution of transactions.
+We have all the pieces which can be combined to get a fully functional implementation of Serializable Snapshot isolation.
 The code is available
 [here](https://github.com/SarthakMakhija/serialized-snapshot-isolation).

 ### Mentions